 Many customers are often shocked to hear about the lead time on glass replacement orders.
-They don’t understand why the replacement glass takes so long to reach them or the point of lead times on glass.
+They don’t understand why the replacement glass takes so long to reach them.
+Or the point of lead times on the glass.
 That’s what this article aims to inform you about.

 Let’s say, for instance, you’ve recently broken an aluminum sliding door, and there is glass everywhere.

 You’ve taken the dimensions, you’ve rung up your local glazier.
 And they have explained that there’s a five to seven-day lead time on that toughened safety glass.